Muay Thai vs. BJJ: Which Is Better?

 Techniques

-Muay Thai operates in the striking domain and uses all limbs available to the human body.
-There are punches similar to western boxing, kicks thrown with power and delivered with the shin, elbows, and knees.
+Muay Thai operates in the striking domain and uses most body parts as weapons.
+Nak Muay use punches similar to those in Western boxing, powerful kicks delivered with the shin, elbows, and knees to damage their opponents.

 Thai-style kicks are the most powerful roundhouse kicks in all martial arts due to the mechanics aiming to deliver them with the most force possible.

-Chokes are another way of finishing the fight, either by submissions or by separating the opponent from consciousness.
-Takedowns are present in BJJ but receive much less attention than in most other grappling martial arts.
+Takedowns and throws are also present in BJJ but receive much less attention than in most other grappling martial arts.

 Rules

-Professional Muay Thai fights are fought in a boxing ring in three to five 3-minute rounds.
-All punches, kicks, elbows, and knees are allowed, and the fight can be won by a knockout or by the fighter the judges declare the winner.
+Professional Muay Thai fights are fought in a boxing ring in three or five 3-minute rounds.
+All punches, kicks, elbows, and knees are allowed, and the fight can be won by a knockout or by a judge’s decision.

 Three judges score each round based on several criteria, which include successful striking and effective grappling techniques in the clinch.
 Scoring in Thailand is slightly different than in most other places, as Thais emphasize certain rounds and certain techniques more than others.

 BJJ has two main sports branches: gi and no-gi.
 As the name suggests, the former uses a traditional gi, which also plays a vital role in grappling as it can be grabbed and used.
-Grapplers in no-gi BJJ wear tight shirts and shorts that cannot be manipulated during the competition.
+Grapplers in no-gi BJJ wear rash guards and shorts that cannot be grabbed during the competition.

 In both versions, the rules strictly ban all forms of striking.
 The aim of a match contested on mats is to submit the opponent or win the match on points.

 Points are scored for takedowns, guard passes, holding dominant positions like mount, or almost finishing a submission.
-Different BJJ organizations have different rules, which may vary depending on competitors’ rank.
+Different BJJ organizations have different rules, varying depending on competitors’ rank.

 Training